gabrielmoreira/craftman/README.md

     file not found

-You can try force recreation of containers `-R` and force overwrite files `-O`, using:
+You can try force `-F` to redownload craft, regenerate configurations e recreate containers, using:

-    craftman -R -O -P=8080 install
+    craftman -F -P=8080 install